 Getting there: Drive Highway 26 east past Government Camp 3 miles, and turn south at a Trillium Lake sign for 1.6 miles.
 Expect to pay $5 if you don’t already have a Northwest Forest parking pass.

 The highest hiking trail on Mt.
 Hood switchbacks up Cooper Spur’s cindery shoulder 3.9 miles to Tie-In Rock, where mountain climbers traditionally rope up.
 From this vertiginous perch, peaks from Mt.
 Rainier to the Three Sisters dot the horizon.
 The massive Eliot Glacier writhes below, a splintered river of ice.
 And if the thought of a 2,800-foot ascent leaves you winded, Cooper Spur has a more moderate option: a 1.3-mile hike to a historic stone shelter that still has a good glacier view.
 For the hike, walk across the primitive campground 200 feet to a message board, and go steeply uphill to the left on Timberline Trail #600.
 After 0.2 miles, turn left at a junction, following the Timberline Trail another mile to an X-shaped junction.
 Turn, taking the Cooper Spur Trail up 200 yards to the stone shelter.
 For a longer hike, continue up past the shelter 2.6 switchbacking miles to trail’s end at Tie-In Rock.
-Beyond this, climbing equipment is required. (photo by Olivia Allison)
+Beyond this, climbing equipment is required.
+This hike is best in summer and early fall. (photo by Olivia Allison)

 Getting there: Drive Highway 35 around Mt.
 Hood to the Cooper Spur Ski Area turnoff between mileposts 73 and 74.
 Head west on Cooper Spur Road for 2.3 miles to Cooper Spur Junction, turn left onto Cloud Cap Road for 1.4 paved miles, ignore the ski area entrance on the left and continue on a slow, bumpy, one-lane gravel road for 8.1 miles.
 At a T-shaped junction, turn right toward Cloud Cap 0.5 mile to a restroom marking the trailhead on the right.
 Expect to pay $5 if you don’t already have a Northwest Forest parking pass.